-In line with Key Move 5, this Planning Proposal only covers those parts of the Leichhardt, Taverners Hill and Kings Bay/ Croydon precincts that are necessary to:
+In line with Key Move 5, this Planning Proposal only covers those parts of the Leichhardt, Taverners Hill and Kings Bay/ Croydon Precincts that are necessary to:

-- address DPE's required shortfall of up to 1600 dwellings in the Inner West; and - ensure that development occurs in line with the timely delivery of infrastructure.
+- address DPE's required shortfall of up to 1600 dwellings in the Inner West; and - · ensure that development occurs in line with the timely delivery of infrastructure.

-Figure 3, the map below, shows the parts of the PRCUTS precincts which are being brought forward (Council's Stage 1 Implementation area in purple, proposed heritage changes in orange, housekeeping amendments in pink and NSW Government's PRCUTS precinct and frame area boundaries in red).
+Figure 3, the map below shows the parts of the precincts which are being brought forward (Council's Stage 1 Implementation area coloured in green and pink; NSW Government's PRCUTS precinct and frame area boundaries in red).

-Figure 3 - Map showing the land within Council's Planning Proposal
+Figure 3 - Map showing the land within Council's Stage 1 of PRCUTS Implementation